Who We Are

 Zabrina Collazo joined the New York Foundation in 2020 from the Ms. Foundation for Women where they managed a portfolio of women-led, and particularly women of color-led, grantees working at the local, state, and national levels across the U.S. Before becoming a program officer, she was a program associate supporting grantmaking, grantee convenings, and capacity building.
 Their first foray into philanthropy was as a program assistant at the Scherman Foundation.
 Zabrina co-chaired the Youth Leadership Engagement Working Group at Funders for Reproductive Equity from 2016 through 2020.
 A lover of books, Zabrina worked at the Asian American Writers’ Workshop and Bluestockings Bookstore.
 She has organized in NYC’s Filipino-American community with Filipinas for Rights and Empowerment (FiRE), an organization that connected the Filipino diaspora to the women’s movement in the Philippines.
 Zabrina is the child of a Filipina immigrant from Batangas and a Puerto Rican from Brooklyn.
 They graduated from CUNY Hunter College, where she organized against budget cuts and tuition hikes and pressured the administration to provide funding and staffing for Asian American Studies.
 They currently live in Queens.

 Ruhama Mumin joined the New York Foundation in 2017.
-She worked as a digital communications intern from 2017 to 2019, then returned as the New York Foundation’s summer intern in 2020.
+She worked as a digital communications intern from 2017 to 2019, then returned as the New York Foundation’s summer intern in 2020 and 2021.
 Ms. Mumin graduated Hunter College High School in 2019, where for two years she was editor-in-chief of The Coloring Book, and president of the Muslim Student Association for 3 years, the longest running presidency in Hunter’s history.
 Now, as a sophomore at Stony Brook University majoring in Psychology, Ms. Mumin has resumed her post once again and will be working with Maggie Colgan as the digital communications assistant.
 You can meet her in our profile interview here.

 Holly Delany Cole